Gold jewellery is far from losing its sheen. But it just won’t do for smart investing

 If not jewellery, one can invest in (ie. buy and sell off when needed) gold in a host of other ways.
 Physical gold options include bars and coins, which promise more purity than jewellery.
 There are gold savings schemes offered by jewellers with a freebie thrown in when we encash translating into more gold jewellery.

-Paper gold, such as gold ETFs have no entry costs.
+Paper gold, such as gold ETFs, has no entry costs.
 They don’t come with storage and safety hassles either.

 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.